MotherDuck-Open-Source/dbt-tutorial/1_replicate-from-s3.md

 Now that your model is confirmed as runnable, you can run `dbt build` from your terminal.

 Once this has been completed, check back into the MotherDuck UI - you should see your model.
 You can then run a simple select against it - `select * from my_model`.

-## Reading other file types

-In addition to reading CSV files, DuckDB can read many other file types:
-- JSON
-- Parquet
-- Delta
-- Iceberg

-It can also read list of files and file meta-data with the `glob()` and `read_text()` functions.